 Interserve – South East Asia

 We support, through Interserve, a couple working in a university in South East Asia.

 Several CBC Members are involved in both long-term and short-term projects serving communities abroad:

-Emily Brittain helps to run ‘Hope for Lungi’, a small charitable organisation working in and around Lungi, Sierra Leone, West Africa.
+Emily Darby runs ‘Hope for Lungi’, a small charitable organisation working in and around Lungi, Sierra Leone, West Africa.

 Hope For Lungi was initially founded with the aim of completing the building of the Hope Assembly Church Pre & Primary School in Tulun, Lungi.
-We now support this school, church and community with sponsorships for education, training, and also with provision for basic needs such as food and clothing.
+It now continues to support the Hope Assembly Church and surrounding community, primarily by running a monthly Food Outreach Program, as well as provision for other basic needs such as clothing, school supplies and medical care.
 Hope for Lungi’s purpose is a practical outworking of faith and love in this community and we aim to enable them to help others in need.

 To find out more, have a look at their facebook page: Hope for Lungi on Facebook

 The Bala Children’s Centre is a small grassroots charity, based in Cirencester, that raises money for the Bala Children’s Centre in South West Kenya.

 A number of people from CBC are regular sponsors and have visited the centre, and both Maura & Dorian Ferdinando are trustees of the charity and have visited the centre 10 times.

 Find out more here: Bala Children’s Centre.